jose-digiweb/Calculator/README.md

 - Multiplication,
 - Decimal operations,
 - Multiple operations at once.
 #### It also has a second display that shows users the calculation that has been made and the main display that shows the result of that calculation.
+The App is also fully responsive.

 ### This project was created using the fllowing technologies:
 * HTML,